Agnos-Cloud/Agnos-Cloud/README.md

 A resource is an executable package.

-A resource  can be created from an HTTP server, a Docker image, a Git repo, or a local folder.
+A resource  can be created from an HTTP server, a Docker image, a config file, a Git repo, or a local folder.

 A resource runs in a service and can be accessed via that service.